 Huddle spaces and smaller meeting rooms often host vendors, consultants, and other outside visitors where ideas need to flow quickly to keep the collaboration processes flowing.
 So which of these two wireless systems are easier for visitors to use with their notebook computers so meetings start on time?

-For a visitor to use an InstaShow in a huddle space or meeting room, they simply connect a HDMI or USB-C transmitter button to the notebook.
+For a visitor to wirelessly present with the InstaShow in a huddle space or meeting room, they simply connect an HDMI or USB-C transmitter button to the notebook.
 No software is needed to be installed on the visitor’s notebook.
 The button light will turn green once an encrypted channel is setup (about 10-15 seconds) and the presenter simply taps the lighted button to present.
 To enable smooth video streaming, the visitor taps the “Mode” button on the side of the transmitter which will then automatically optimize the stream for video and audio playback.

-Security is a major component in choosing a commercial wireless system such as the Crestron AirMedia or BenQ InstaShow over a less expensive wireless HDMI consumer transmitter / receiver.
-Each manufacturer publishes a detailed security white paper outlining the specific security approach for each system, and should be referred to for specific information regarding these elements.
+Security is a major component in choosing a commercial wireless presentation system such as the Crestron AirMedia or BenQ InstaShow over a less expensive wireless HDMI consumer transmitter/receiver.
+Each manufacturer publishes a detailed security white paper outlining the specific security approach for each system and should be referred to for specific information regarding these elements.